dalejrg/test-habi/README.md

 ## Getting starting
 - Clone the repository from https://github.com/dalejrg/test-habi.git
-- Open the terminal and run the commando npm install
+- Open the terminal and run the command npm install
-- Run the development server with commando npm start
+- Run the development server with command npm start